hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 - This will output a model file called "svm_chimes" in the "model" directory, along with two supporting files.

 ![](img/img06.png)

 ### Classifying Audio

-- Now that our model is ready to go, enter the following commands to open the included Jupyter notebook.
+- Open a new terminal window and e nter the following commands to launch the included Jupyter notebook.

 ```
 cd ~/Desktop/audio-ml-introduction-master/